The Importance of Personal Hygiene for Children

 Start developing bathing habits early.
 Parents should bathe younger children and never leave them unattended in the bath.
 If you don’t have time or access to a bath, a sponge bath, soap and water will do.

 Once your child is old enough to wash themselves, supervise them and teach them the correct way to wash and keep their body clean.
 Be sure to explain how cleaning every inch of the human body is important.
 Once they’ve got the basics it’s all about making sure they wash every day.
-This will help them socially as well as hygienically as they will feel and smell better.
+This will help them socially and hygienically as they will feel and smell better.

 Hair Care